vanstinator/hass-raincloud/README.md

-future home of the custom raincloud component for home assistant. docs coming soon
+future home of the custom raincloud component for home assistant. docs coming soon.

+current code pulled directly from official integration